Rethink Your Playdough

 Loose parts do not have a specific function or purpose.

 They are objects that do not have a button to push, or preprogramed intent.
+They also do not use batteries.

 This setup is simple, however the practice and understanding of incorporating loose parts takes time: